YonghuiDong/MetReport/inst/app/www/landing.md

 ---

-After LCMS Analysis and data processing, you got a data table like below:
+There are 16 samples in total (including QC).
+After LCMS analysis and data processing, you got a data table like below:

 ---